UnknownAnomaly/geyser_resource_pack_template/README.md

 How to use

+1. Drag custom_mappings folder into your Geyser plugin folder

-1.Update manifest with 2 new generated UUID's from https://www.uuidgenerator.net/version4
+2. Update manifest with 2 new generated UUID's from https://www.uuidgenerator.net/version4

 Everything in manifest can be changed, nothing is improtant

 Things to be added

 • Oraxen and ItemsAdder config that goes with this

-• Mapping file

 • More template variations (items,models,etc.) for thing that people seem to have trouble with